Tappan Zee Bridge (2017–present)

-The process to replace the original bridge kicked off in 2012, with construction on the new spans beginning by contractor Tappan Zee Constructors in 2013.
-The Left Coast Lifter (one of the world's biggest cranes) was instrumental in the construction of the bridge.
+Although not as old as other bridges such as the George Washington, the original Tappan Zee was built in the midst of a material shortage during the Korean War and was thus only designed to last for approximately half a century.
+The process to replace the bridge kicked off in 2012, with construction on the new spans beginning by contractor Tappan Zee Constructors in 2013.
+The Left Coast Lifter, one of the largest cranes in the world, was instrumental in the bridge's construction.
 The north span officially opened to westbound traffic on August 26, 2017, and eastbound traffic temporarily began using the north span on October 6, 2017.
 Contractors then began demolishing the old bridge.
 An opening ceremony for the south span was held on September 7, 2018, and traffic started using the new span three days later.

 The bridge's official name, which does not include the words "Tappan Zee" like its predecessor, has been controversial since its announcement.
-A petition and several legislative bills have sought to officially rename the bridge to the Tappan Zee Bridge or other names incorporating the words.
+A petition and several legislative bills have sought to officially rename the bridge to the Tappan Zee Bridge or similar names.

 History

 The Tappan Zee river crossing was named by 17th century Dutch settlers.
 The Tappan Zee Bridge is the only crossing of the Hudson between Westchester and Rockland counties.
 The original Tappan Zee Bridge was a cantilever bridge built from 1952 to 1955.
 The bridge was 3 mi long and spanned the Hudson at its second-widest point.
 It was the longest bridge in New York State, at a length of 16013 ft including approaches.
 Built immediately after the Korean War, the bridge had a low construction budget of only $81 million and a designed life-span of only 50 years.
 During its first decade, the bridge carried fewer than 40,000 vehicles per day.